-Update: Schedules change: Mike had a Stuart city council meeting he had to attend in June, Jeff was unable to attend in May, so Larry Zimmerman took questions that month: Why did mangos do so poorly for many people this year?
+Update: Schedules change: Mike Meier of Ground Floor Farm had a Stuart city council meeting he had to attend in June; Jeff was unable to attend in May, so Larry Zimmerman took questions that month: Why did mangos do so poorly for many people this year?
 Partly due to the extended rainy weather during flowering which allowed anthracnose fungus to destroy the flowers.
 Usually a copper spray will stop the fungus, but when it rains every day, that washes the copper off.
-If it happened to your mango you are not alone.
+If it happened to your mangos you are not alone.
 Some varieties are more susceptible than others.

 Our speaker in

 May June was Jeff Schorner from Al’s Family Farms in Fort Pierce at the corner of N. King’s Hwy and Angle Road.
-Jeff will be speaking about growing oranges.
-Jeff will also bring his son Matthew, just returned from South Africa where he has studied their citrus agricultural practices.
+Jeff spoke about growing oranges.
+We were all glad he was able to speak.
+He really knows oranges, and yes, there is hope that citrus will grow in Florida again: his farm is proof of that.
+Jeff also brought his son Matthew, just returned from South Africa where he studied their citrus agricultural practices.